umbraco/Umbraco.Packages/.github/ISSUE_TEMPLATE/request_for_collaborators.md

 I would like someone to take over this package, I no longer have the time to maintain it.

 Ex.
-I would like someone to help me upgrade my package to work with Umbravo version x.x.x -->
+I would like someone to help me upgrade my package to work with Umbraco version x.x.x -->